dotnet/orleans/src/Documentation/Advanced-Concepts/Serialization.md

 It is rare that a hand-crafted serializer routine will perform meaningfully better than the generated versions.
 If you are tempted to do so, you should first consider the following options:

  If there are fields or properties within your data types that don't have to be serialized or copied, you can mark them with the `NonSerialized` attribute.
 This will cause the generated code to skip these fields when copying and serializing.
  Use Immutable<T> where possible to avoid copying immutable data.
-See [Using Immutable<T> to Optimize Copying](http://dotnet.github.io/orleans/Advanced-Concepts/Using-Immutable-to-Optimize-Copying) for details.
+See [Using Immutable<T> to Optimize Copying](http://dotnet.github.io/orleans/Documentation/Advanced-Concepts/Using-Immutable-to-Optimize-Copying.html) for details.
  If you're avoiding using the standard generic collection types, don't.
 The Orleans runtime contains custom serializers for the generic collections that use the semantics of the collections to optimize copying, serializing, and deserializing.
 These collections also have special "abbreviated" representations in the serialized byte stream, resulting in even more performance advantages.
 For instance, a `Dictionary<string, string>` will be faster than a `List<Tuple<string, string>>`.

  The most common case where a custom serializer can provide a noticeable performance gain is when there is significant semantic information encoded in the data type that is not available by simply copying field values.
 For instance, arrays that are sparsely populated may often be more efficiently serialized by treating the array as a collection of index/value pairs, even if the application keeps the data as a fully realized array for speed of operation.

  A key thing to do before writing a custom serializer is to make sure that the generated serializer is really hurting your performance.
 Profiling will help a bit here, but even more valuable is running end-to-end stress tests of your application with varying serialization loads to gauge the system-level impact, rather than the micro-impact of serialization.
 For instance, building a test version that passes no parameters to or results from grain methods, simply using canned values at either end, will zoom in on the impact of serialization and copying on system performance.

-## Method 1: Adding 3 Serialization Routines to your Type
+## Method 1: Adding Serialization Methods to the Type

 All serializer routines should be implemented as static members of the class or struct they operate on.
 The names shown here are not required; registration is based on the presence of the respective attributes, not on method names.
 Note that serializer methods need not be public.